briandalpa/programming-fundamental/README.md

 # 🧠 Programming Fundamentals

-This repository contains all assignments and exercises from the **Programming Fundamentals** module of Purwadhika AI Fullstack Software Development Bootcamp.
+This repository contains all assignments and exercises from the **Programming Fundamentals** module of Purwadhika AI Fullstack Software Development Program.

 Each folder represents a different class session or topic, containing multiple exercises written in **TypeScript**.